brettwooldridge/HikariCP/_includes/ludicrous.markdown

 As usual in our benchmarks, *"Unconstrained"* means that there are more available connections than threads.
 And *"Constrained"* means that the number of threads outnumber connections 2:1.

-Of course, the benchmark is designed to provoke maximum contention (~20-50k calls *per millisecond*), so in production environments we would expect L2 cache contention/invalidation to be less frequent (to put it mildly).
+Of course, the benchmark basically creates maximum contention (~20-50k calls *per millisecond*), so in production environments we would expect L2 cache-line invalidation to be less frequent (to put it mildly).

 ## Standard comps